Why your shaving cream is watery and what to do about it?

 ● Lathering Up the Shaving Gel: Master the Technique

-To apply the shaving gel, take approximately a quarter-sized dollop of it, and rub it gently between two or three fingers.
-The trick is to move your fingers in a circular motion; this way, you’ll be able to create a foamy lather.
+To apply the shaving gel, take approximately a quarter-sized dollop and rub it gently between two or three fingers.
+The trick is to move your fingers in a circular motion; this way, you can create a foamy lather.
 This lather performs the twin function of marking your shaving area while ensuring desirable skin lubrication.

 ● Application: Perfectly Primed for Precise Shaving